JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 to cleanup all the `.screenshot###` files left behind in Ubuntu 18.04.
 This could be because the exception handler doesn't give PyAutoGUI a chance to do it.

+# Oct.
+4, 2018 Update:

+In Chapter 18, reference number 765.5, paragraph 27.81, the line:

+> ... replacing 'submit. png' with the filename of your screenshot: